 It is very common for individuals to get wrongfully charged with trespassing even when they had no intention of doing so or violating the law.
 A skilled trespassing defense lawyer can present a number of legal defenses that could help get your charges dismissed or reduced.

 You cannot be charged with trespassing if you had a right to be on the property or had someone's prior permission to be there.
 If you had no intent to cause damage, you cannot face charges relating to such an act.
 If "no trespassing" signs were absent from the property and you did not know you were not supposed to enter the property, you cannot be charged with criminal trespass.
 There are also other defenses to trespassing including your constitutional rights as they relate to free speech and right to assemble in a peaceful manner to protest.
 What the law seeks to protect through these laws is the right of a property owner to live or conduct business on his or her property.

-If you or a loved one has been charged with criminal trespass, experienced Ventura County criminal defense lawyer Daniel E. Kann can help.
+If you or a loved one has been charged with criminal trespass, experienced Santa Clarita criminal defense lawyer Daniel E. Kann can help.
 Our attorneys will fight hard to protect your legal and constitutional rights and work diligently to have the charges dismissed or reduced.
 Please contact us today for a free, comprehensive and confidential consultation.